 It’s a veritable giant among men!
-It must be!
-How else can the sight of a body weighing barely one-and-a-half ounces, make grown people shriek, run and dash for cover?
-How can that happen?
-Well, there are theories.
-One is that it’s just the element of surprise.
-Their appearance is usually sudden and followed by quick movements, which can be startling.
-Men react, too, but women tend to frighten more.
+How else can the sight of a body weighing barely one-and-a-half ounces, make grown people shriek and dash for cover?

 Aside from making us jump, the House Mouse and, indeed, all mice are just generally reviled if not feared.
 Their “beady” eyes, long, bald tail, and history of carrying diseases have ordained them as “vermin.”
 They’re also a great nuisance when they eat stored grains, damage root crops with their burrows, and invite themselves into houses.
 Except for, say, pet mice, you might wonder “What good are they?”